EMSA-TECHNOLOGY/blue-prod-hook-orm/README.md

-# sails-hook-orm
+# blue-prod-hook-orm

-Implements support for Waterline ORM in Sails.
+Implements support for Waterline ORM in blue-prod.

-> This is a core hook in the Sails.js framework.
+> This is a core hook in the blue-prod framework.
 You can override or disable it using your sailsrc file or environment variables.
 See [Concepts > Configuration](http://sailsjs.com/docs/concepts/configuration) for more information.

 ## Dependencies